quantling/create_vtl_corpus/README.rst

 Copyright
 =========
-As the VocalTractLabAPI.so and the JD2.speaker is under GPL v3 the rest of the code here is GPL  under as well.
-If the code is not dependent on VTL anymore you can use it under MIT license.
+As the VocalTractLabAPI.so and the JD2.speaker is under GPL v3  license,the rest of the code here is GPL  under as well.
+If the code is not dependent on VTL anymore you can use it under the MIT license.

 Citing